 Portions of the Port funds are also used by the City in a Securities Lending Program (SLP) as part of the investment strategy relative to the total pool of funds invested by the City.
-The SLP is permitted and limited under provision of California Government Code Section 53601.
+The SLP is permitted and limited under provisions of California Government Code Section 53601.
 The City Council approved the SLP on October 22, 1991 under Council File No. 91-1860, which complies with the California Government Code.
-The objectives of the SLP in priority order are safety of loaned securities and prudent investment of cash collateral to enhance revenues from the investment program.
+The objectives of the SLP in priority order are safety of loaned securities and prudent investment of cash collateral to enhance revenue from the investment program.
 The SLP is governed by a separate policy and guidelines.

 The City's custodial bank acts as the securities lending agent.
-In the event a counterparty defaults by reason of an act of insolvency, the bank shall take all actions that are necessary or appropriate to liquidate permitted investment and collateral in connection with such transaction and shall make a reasonable effort for within two business days (Replacement Period) to apply the proceeds thereof to the purchase of securities identical to the loaned securities not returned.
-If during the replacement period, the collateral liquidation proceeds are insufficient to replace any of the loaned securities not returned, the bank shall, subject to payment by the City of the amount of any losses on any permitted investments, pay such additional amounts as necessary to make such replacement.
+In the event a counterparty defaults by reason of an act of insolvency, the bank shall take all actions which it deems necessary or appropriate to liquidate permitted investment and collateral in connection with such transaction and shall make a reasonable effort for within two business days (Replacement Period) to apply the proceeds thereof to the purchase of securities identical to the loaned securities not returned.
+If during the Replacement Period, the collateral liquidation proceeds are insufficient to replace any of the loaned securities not returned, the bank shall, subject to payment by the City of the amount of any losses on any permitted investments, pay such additional amounts as necessary to make such replacement.

-Under the provisions of the SLP, and in accordance with the California Government Code, no more than 20% of the market value of the General Investment Pool shall be available for lending.
-The City receives cash as collateral on loaned securities, which is reinvested in securities permitted under the Policy.
+Under the provisions of the SLP, and in accordance with the California Government Code, no more than 20% of the market value of the General Investment Pool (the Pool) is available for lending.
+The City loans out U.S. Treasury and U.S. agencies securities, i.e. Fannie Mae, Freddie Mac, Federal Home Loan Bank, Federal Agricultural Mortgage Corporation (Farmer Mac), Federal Farm Credit Bank and Tennessee Valley Authority.
+The City receives cash as collateral on the loaned securities, which is reinvested in securities permitted under the Policy.
 In addition, the City receives securities as collateral on loaned securities, which the City has no ability to pledge or sell without borrower default.
 In accordance with the California Government Code, the securities lending agent marks to market the value of both the collateral and the reinvestments daily.
-Except for open loans which either party can terminate a lending contract on demand, term loans shall have a maximum life of 60 days.
-Earnings from securities lending accrue to the General Investment Pool and are allocated on a prorata basis to all Pool participants.
+Except for open loans where either party can terminate a lending contract on demand, term loans have a maximum life of 60 days.
+Earnings from securities lending accrue to the Pool and are allocated on a pro-rata basis to all Pool participants.

-During fiscal year 2014, collateralizations on all loaned securities were compliant with the required 102% of the market value.
+During the fiscal year 2015, collateralizations on all loaned securities were compliant with the required 102% of the market value.
 The City can sell collateral securities only in the event of borrower default.
 The lending agent provides indemnification for borrower default.
 There were no violations of legal or contractual provisions and no borrower or lending agent default losses during the fiscal year.
 There was no credit risk exposure to the City because the amounts owed to the borrowers exceeded the amounts borrowed.
 Loaned securities are held by the City's agents in the City's name and are not subject to custodial credit risk.

-The Port's share in the assets and liabilities from the reinvested cash collateral amounted to \$0.4 million in fiscal year 2014.
+The Port's share in the assets and liabilities from the reinvested cash collateral amounted to \$2.9 million in fiscal year 2015.